Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Real data analysis

-The results reveal distinct patterns depending on treatment status.
-Among control villages, the Horvitz--Thompson estimator suggests large positive effects on profits and revenues from increased sublocation saturation, though with substantial uncertainty.
-The H\'{a}jek estimator, on the contrary, shows negative effects when geographic exposure is high $(H_i=1)$: control villages in high saturation sublocations with many nearby treated villages experience profit and revenue decreases, consistent with competitive pressure from treated neighbors.

-Among treated villages, the H\'{a}jek estimator finds large positive effects when geographic exposure is low $(H_i=0)$: treated villages benefit substantially from being in high saturation sublocations when they have few treated neighbors outside their sublocation.
-However, when geographic exposure is also high $(H_i=1)$, these benefits disappear.

 Panel C of Table~\ref{tab:conditional_effects} presents the between-sublocation indirect effects, which measure the impact of increasing geographic exposure to treated villages in other sublocations from low to high, conditional on own treatment $A_i=a$ and within-sublocation saturation $S_i=s$.
 These between-sublocation indirect effects are heterogeneous across exposure configurations.
-Using the H\'{a}jek estimator, control villages in low saturation sublocations $(A_i,S_i)=(0,0)$ experience significant positive effects from greater geographic exposure to treated villages.
+Control villages in low saturation sublocations $(A_i,S_i)=(0,0)$ experience significant positive effects from greater geographic exposure to treated villages.
 This suggests that control villages benefit from proximity to treated villages, possibly through increased economic activity, though they also face higher input costs.
 However, among treated villages in high saturation sublocations $(A_i,S_i)=(1,1)$, the effects are strongly negative.
 This pattern is consistent with a tradeoff between positive local spillovers and negative competitive spillovers, with the latter becoming more salient when treated villages are surrounded by many treated villages in other sublocations.

-\paragraph{In-policy marginal effects.} Table~\ref{tab:marginal_effects} reports estimates of the in-policy marginal direct and indirect effects, where the weighting scheme reflects the exposure distribution induced by the implemented policy.
-The marginal direct effect averages over exposure levels using weights $\gamma_i(a,s,h) = \pr(S_i=s,H_i=h\mid A_i=a)$, while the within- and between-sublocation indirect effects average over the distributions using weights $\pr(S_i=s\mid A_i=a,H_i=h)$ and $\pr(H_i=h\mid A_i=a,S_i=s)$, respectively.